 During the Civil War, Point of Honor was the home of Robert Latham Owen, president of the Virginia and Tennessee Railroad, and his wife Narcissa Chisholm, daughter of the Cherokee Chief, Thomas Chisholm.
 Their son, Robert L. Owen, Jr., was Oklahoma’s first United States senator.

 Visiting Point of Honor

-Point of Honor is operated by the Lynchburg Museum System and is open to visitors everyday except Thanksgiving, Christmas Eve, Christmas Day, and New Years Day.
+Point of Honor is operated by the Lynchburg Museum System and is open to visitors everyday except Thanksgiving, Christmas Eve, Christmas Day, New Years Day, and Easter Sunday.
 Point of Honor is open for tours Monday - Saturday 10am to 4pm and Sunday noon to 4pm.
 Please visit pointofhonor.org for more information about visiting.

 In the late 1970s as Point of Honor was completing the restoration of the house, the Board made a request of The Garden Club of Virginia's Restoration Committee to restore the grounds.
 The Garden Club of Virginia agreed to restore the front grounds of Point of Honor with Meade Palmer as landscape architect.
 The design included a long circular drive set with large stones and cobblestones leading from the front gate to the steps of the house.
 Matching stone was used for a walk leading to the parking lot.
 Massive English boxwood were transported from a nearby site and served as the foundation planting for the front and the drive circle.